satansdeer/satansdeer.github.com/content/legacy-posts/localize-your-app-without-translation-keys/index.md

 AI-built apps tend to grow quickly.

-That is useful, but it also means you can accumulate string keys before you have a stable product language.
+That means you can accumulate string keys before you have a stable product language.
 If every prompt adds five named strings, you can end up with a translation layer that reflects yesterday's component names more than today's product.

 For early-stage apps, source-text keys keep the copy close to the interface.